boundvariable/chromic/README.md

 * Chromic tests are written in Chromic
 * It adds non-enumarable properties to Object.prototype (the horror!)
 * It requires ES5
-* It's still early days.
-Expect changes.
-Problems.
-* I used underscores instead of camelcase

 If you don't like any of the above then don't use it.
-Except for the underscores, I might have to assimilate there.

 ## What does it look like?

 ```
 describe "true", ->
   it "should be true", ->
-    true.should_be true
+    true.shouldBe true
+  it "shouldn't be false", ->
+    true.shouldntBe false
 ```

 ## What else?